Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 )
 ```

-Once the `tracer` and `exporter` are set, please follow the example below to start collecting traces while sending a Cloud Event object using the `send` method from the `EventGridPublosherClient`.
+Once the `tracer` and `exporter` are set, please follow the example below to start collecting traces while using the `send` method from the `EventGridPublisherClient` to send a CloudEvent object.

 ```python
 import os